This Day In Writing History

 As a moralist, he destroyed the lives of many innocent people.
 He proudly admitted to being responsible for 4,000 arrests and 15 suicides.

-In his later years, he suffered from poor health after having suffered a severe blow to the head from an unknown attacker.
+In his later years, his health began deteriorating, the result of a severe blow to the head from an unknown attacker.
 Before he died in 1915, Comstock attracted the attention of an admirer.

 The young man was a law student named J. Edgar Hoover.
 He agreed with Comstock's beliefs and was interested in his methods of investigation, prosecution, and conviction.